harshmangalam/event-blend-server/README.md

 ## Docker Support

-This project now includes Docker support for easy setup and deployment, using Bun instead of Node.js.
+This project includes Docker support for easy setup and deployment, using Bun runtime.

 ### Prerequisites